 Good Skin Days has undergone this rigorous registration process, whereby stringent criteria are met to obtain registration.
 We are extremely pleased to inform you that we are fully registered with the CQC ensuring that the highest possible standards are being met, whilst you receive treatment with us.

-Our registration was assessed and renewed in September 2013, so you can be assured that our facilities and practices meet all the current standards.
+Our registration was assessed and renewed in 2018, and we had a full inspection in 2019.
+So you can be assured that our facilities and practices meet all the current standards.

 Why do Clinics Offering Surgical Treatments Need to be Registered?